 |Tire sizes||245/45 R19 – 245/35 R22|

-Advantages and disadvantages of the different kind of wheels.
-It will help you to select your Tesla Model S wheel size:
+Advantages and disadvantages of the different kinds of wheels.
+It will help you to select your Tesla Model S wheel size: Tesla Model S

 Tesla Model S Big wheels